 Dr. Joe Gillespie, Ed.D.

-Sevice areas include: Serves as member of the Stephenville ISD School-Health Advisory Council, the Stratetic Planning Committee and has served 14 years as a member of the Stephenvile ISD Board of Trustees.
+Service areas include: Serves as member of the Stephenville ISD School-Health Advisory Council, the Strategic Planning Committee and has served 14 years as a member of the Stephenville ISD Board of Trustees.